nerdy-glasses-tester/CSharpNUnitSpecFlowWebDriver/CSharpNUnitSpecFlowWebDriver/README.md

 I just finished Selenium WebDriver Masterclass with C# course and decided to practice.
+Also big thanks to https://github.com/executeautomation/SeleniumWithSpecflow teacher for teaching Extent Reports with parallel testing.
 C# is similiar to Java.
 Using www.xome.com as a sample project, I created a Page Object Model based automation framework to run Selenium C# automation tests on Chrome and Firefox.
 This uses NUnit, NLog, and Extent Reports.
 As of Jun 7 2021, the test suite has been updated and is passing.